 Affordable housing is a term used to describe different tenures that are more affordable to people who cannot buy or rent a home on the open market.
 Different types of affordable housing are:

-This is subsidised housing that is owned and managed by a Registered Housing Provider (Housing Association) and allocated through Hampshire Home Choice to eligible households.
+This is subsidised housing that is owned and managed by an Affordable Housing Provider (Housing Association) and allocated through Hampshire Home Choice to eligible households.
 To find more details on Hampshire Home Choice and to look at homes that are available please see the website: https://www.hampshirehomechoice.org.uk/

-Affordable rented housing is housing that is owned and managed by Registered Housing Providers (Housing Associations) and allocated through Hampshire Home Choice to eligible households.
+Affordable rent is housing that is owned and managed by Affordable Housing Providers (Housing Associations) and allocated through Hampshire Home Choice to eligible households.
 Rents are no more than 80% of open market rent and in line with the Local Housing Allowance.
 For more information on Hampshire Home Choice and to look at homes that are available please see the website: https://www.hampshirehomechoice.org.uk/

 If you require any further information on the above, please contact: